vulcandth/poke-cia/README.md

 Copy and rename your original dumped .cia files to `<build_name>.orig.cia`, where `<build_name>` is one of the names you put in `rom_names`.
 For example, for Pokémon Crystal, it should be `pokecrystal11.orig.cia`.

-Finally, place your obained `seeddb.bin` file inside your `poke-cia` directory.
+Finally, place your obtained `seeddb.bin` file inside your `poke-cia` directory.

 ## Usage